 See the other video below for Walter Lewin’s demonstration of the video math above.
 He shows us on an inclined plane the same as the video above: that wheel size DOESN’T matter.
 I’ll put my faith in Lewin, or better, nature’s laws, not bike industry pimps– no matter how pimp your bike.
 Nature’s physical laws settle the debate.
-The bike industry has sold us lies, or at least failed to mention some key physical facts about the world that they can’t manufacture or design their way out of…but they sure the hell can sell us more shit than we (really) need, including some beliefs.
-Bike mags have done no better…uuummm, I’m guessing because the industry pays them, believe that.
+The bike industry sells some lies, or at least fails to mention some key physical facts about the world that they can’t manufacture or design their way out of…but they sure the hell can sell us more shit than we (really) need, including some beliefs.
+Bike mags have done no better because the industry pays them, believe that.
 I’m nobody’s fool, and have interest in nothing but the truth no matter how much it hurts my feelings, which are generally fluid if better data comes around.

 Lewin shows the math play out: starts at about 6 min, meat at 9 min, and 11 min.
 Wheel size doesn’t matter down hills.
 Period.

 As far as I know, after researching this as well, tire contact patches (and mass) are independent of the friction coefficient (static or kinetic) so the differences will be minimal between 26, 27.5, and 29– same with the amount of fun we have on whatever wheel size we ride!
 In other words, hey fat-biker, the contact patch bit means you too!